blockchainsllc/in3-server/README.md

-# INCUBED Server
+# Incubed Server
  [![Forks](https://img.shields.io/github/forks/slockit/in3-server)](https://github.com/slockit/in3-server/network/members)
   [![Stars](https://img.shields.io/github/stars/slockit/in3-server)](https://github.com/slockit/in3-server/stargazers)
   [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://github.com/slockit/in3-server/blob/master/LICENSE.AGPL)

+ The **Incubed** client is a
+* Crypto-Economic
+* Non-syncronizing and stateless, but fully verifying
+* Minimal resource consuming

+blockchain client (Crypto-Economic Client, Minimal Verification Client, Ultra Light Client).

- INCUBED (in3) is a minimal verification client for blockchain networks, this version of the in3 node is written in typescript.
+This version of the in3 node (server) is written in typescript.
 The in3-node provides the data and proof used by the client for verification.

  The in3-node mainly provides data from the Ethereum clients to the in3-clients.
 The in3-node can act as a regular RPC-provider, but in3-nodes also have the ability to provide [merkle-proofs](https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_getproof) with signed blockhashes in their responses.
-The merkle-proofs can be used by the clients to make sure that the [response was correct](https://in3.readthedocs.io/en/develop/poa.html).
+The merkle-proofs can be used by the clients to make sure that the [response was correct](https://in3.readthedocs.io/en/latest/poa.html).
 The signed blockHeader in the response acts as a extra layer of security, in case the in3-node was found to have provided a blockHeader that is not part of the chain, their deposit can be taken away.
   Using this technique an in3-client has an insurance that it will receive a valid response, allowing it to query